-The Personal Financial Specialist (PFS) certification helps Certified Public Accountants (CPAs) demonstrate an expertise in all aspects of wealth management.
+The Personal Financial Specialist (PFS) certification helps Certified Public Accountants (CPAs) demonstrate expertise in all aspects of wealth management.
 A PFS is someone with a CPA who also offers financial planning services.
 There are many requirements before getting the PFS designation beyond having a CPA and taking an exam.
-Professionals with the PFS designation may work for consulting or accounting firms, or run their own firm.
-Read on to learn what it takes to become a PFS, the benefits of holding the certification and the difference between a PFS and other types of financial professionals.
+Professionals with the PFS designation may work for consulting or accounting firms or run their own firms.
+Some financial advisors hold the PFS designation, enabling them to provide a variety of different knowledge to help you grow your wealth and manage your portfolio.

 Becoming a Personal Financial Specialist (PFS)